 So, why is email compliance with data protection laws so important?
 Email, by its very nature, contains data, and a lot of that data is personal or sensitive in some other way.
 This makes business email a target for hackers who will try anything to find their way into your business.

 What makes business email a target

 Business email often contains personal information of C-level executives and employees and it can be stolen and used to create fake identities that are then used to acquire credit cards and more.
 And, that’s just the beginning.
 Enterprise email often contains high-value information that, if stolen, can give competitors an unfair advantage.
-How can a business protect its email from theft and become compliant with the law?
+How can a business protect its email or secure email hosting from theft and become compliant with the law?

 What is email compliance?

 Because most organizations’ email contains sensitive data, it must comply with applicable data protection regulations and other laws.
 For example, a healthcare organization in the US must comply with HIPAA, a body of rules and regulations that mandate electronic Personal Health Information (ePHI) must be adequately protected from unauthorized access.
 This requires multiple security measures, including limiting physical access to computers and other devices through which ePHI can be accessed.
 Why email?
 A surprising amount of sensitive or personal information is sent via email, with little thought given to it.

 Email regulatory compliance can be attained, although it takes a substantial effort.
 The most effective efforts are those that begin with knowing what the data protection laws are for your industry.
 If your organization does business in the European Union or your business provides third-party data processing and storage, your email will likely need to be GDPR compliant.
 If you don’t know what the GDPR is, you need to get up to speed, and quick.

 How can I get my business compliant?